 - (1) A proposal to award an honorary doctorate, setting out the grounds for it, can be submitted to the Senate by at least two university lecturers of the faculty.
 If the Senate approves, the Faculty Board will establish a committee of five university lecturers of the faculty, chaired by the Dean or the Deputy Dean.
-The committee will produce the materials necessary for the Faculty Board to reach a decision. - (2) The decision to award the proposed honorary doctorate requires a two-thirds majority of the Faculty Board, voting in a secret ballot.
+The committee will produce the materials necessary for the Faculty Board to reach a decision. - (2) The Faculty Board decisides about the award of the proposed honorary doctorate, voting in a secret ballot.
 If it is decided to award the honour, the encomium can be drawn up in consultation with the person to be honoured. - (3) The award of the honorary doctorate consists of a statement of the reasons for the honour, the presentation of the certificate by the Rector and the Dean of the relevant Faculty and an academic lecture by the honorary graduate. - (4) If the holder of the degree has been legally convicted of an offence, the degree "Doctor Honoris Causa" or "Doktor Ehren halber" can be withdrawn.
 It must be withdrawn if the honoured person has been legally convicted of a crime. .§ 25 paragraphs 2 and 3 of these regulations shall apply mutatis mutandis.